skesic/SARH_2022/README.md

 <image src="https://www.grough.co.uk/lib/img/editorial/Prestwick-Coastguard-helicopter-1200.jpg" width=20% height=20%>

-Instacart is an online grocery store that operates through an app.
-Instacart already has very good sales, but they want to uncover more information about their sales patterns.
-The objective of this study is to analyse customer behavior and uncover patterns fro growth.

 ## Data
 Open source data, link to [SARH data set](https://www.gov.uk/government/statistical-data-sets/search-and-rescue-helicopter-sarh01)
 Data on civilian search and rescue helicopter activity in the United Kingdom, produced by Department for Transport.